shivamsoftwareartist/google_maps_app/readme.md

 - Import Google Maps into the Window Done

-- Add the header `Store Locator`
+- Add the header `Store Locator`  Done

-- Add markers of stores to the map
+- Add markers of stores to the map Done

-- Add info window with name of store to each marker
+- Add info window with name of store to each marker Done

 - Add input box